ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 <sup>Dynamic text preview in Typora</sup>

+**Note:** The current, beta version of Typora is free but, according to the official website, it will finally cost 9–15$ per licence.

-## Converting Markdown files to a rich-text format
+## Converting Markdown files to rich text

 Of course, at some point you will want to save your manuscript in a rich-text format, such as .doc or .docx.

 As much as I love writing in Markdown, I much prefer doing revisions in Word.
 Not to mention that your prospective publisher wouldn’t be too happy about receiving a Markdown file.

-Fortunately, tools such as [Pandoc](https://pandoc.org/) (available for both macOS and Windows) let you convert Markdown files into a variety of formats, and *vice versa*.
+Fortunately, tools such as [Pandoc](https://pandoc.org/) (available for both macOS and Windows) let you convert Markdown files into a variety of formats, and vice versa.
 Pandoc integrates with Typora, which makes exporting and importing files super easy.

 ![Exporting a Markdown file from Typora using Pandoc](https://drobnik.co/images/md-for-writers-exporting.jpg)